-2. Long term preservation of native forest, wetland, or prairie plant genetics and viability through long term storage in seed banks or other related efforts.

-- 3. Technical assistance for prairie stewardship, forest stewardship, stewardship of Conservation Reserve Program (CRP) lands and other agricultural lands, or aquatic buffer management to improve water quality. - 4.
+- 1. Innovative protection, restoration, or enhancement of lands with high-quality natural resources, habitat, ecological value, or water protection value. - 2.
+Long term preservation of native forest, wetland, or prairie plant genetics and viability. - 3.
+Technical assistance for prairie stewardship, forest stewardship, stewardship of Conservation Reserve Program (CRP) lands and other agricultural lands, or aquatic buffer management to improve water quality. - 4.
 Planning and implementation of community-based efforts to permanently conserve natural resources and reduce habitat fragmentation impacts on natural resources, including the impacts of transportation and other infrastructure.